 The Video Arts and Technology Program provides a dynamic education in video, audio and television production.
-The program prepares students for positions in the entertainment industry, electronic journalism, audiovisual production companies, broadcast and cable networks, and corporate communications departments.
-It combines extensive hands-on experience with theoretical coursework in a comprehensive academic program.
+The program will prepare you for positions in the entertainment industry, electronic journalism, audiovisual production companies, broadcast and cable networks, and corporate communications departments.
+There is a combination of extensive hands-on experience with theoretical coursework in a comprehensive academic program.

-Upon successful completion of the requirements listed below, students earn an Associate in Science (A.S.) degree.
+Upon successful completion of the requirements listed below, you will earn an Associate in Science (A.S.) degree.
 Most courses in the Video Arts and Technology program (VAT courses) are restricted to students enrolled in the program.

 Required Common Core

 - This course introduces students to varied applications of contemporary media in business, entertainment, and the public sector.
 Students study the processes of media production, the systems for media distribution, and the roles of media professionals.
 The course surveys the history of modern communications and the terminology of the media industry.
 Students examine the complex connections between technology, content, style, and audience response in the creation of media productions.